alfonso-presa/protractor-testability-plugin/README.md

 This plugin will make protractor wait automatically for the following async events:

 * JQuery ajax requests
-* setTimeout/clearTimeout, setInterval/clearInterval: only if it's time is below 5 secconds, because otherwise it's considered a timeout.
+* setTimeout/clearTimeout, setInterval/clearInterval: only if it's time is below 5 seconds, because otherwise it's considered a timeout.
 * setImmediate/clearImmediate
+* fetch

 ## Advanced Usage